itaysnir/itaysnir.github.io/_posts/2024-05-18-pwncollege-format-strings.md

 ## Stack Snapshoting

-Using `$` a format string can cause stack values to be snapshotted inside `printf`.
+Using `$` in a format string can cause stack values to be snapshotted inside `printf`.
 This behavior prevents us from writing a pointer and accessing that pointer in a single `printf` call. \
 If `$` is not included in the format string, this behavior isn't trigerred.
 That might be good motivation for challenge 12.

 TODO: write more about its internals.

+Notice `pwntools` exports the option to craft exploiting format strings, even without `$`, via `fmtstr_payload`.